 - Sickness Benefits Act (ZW): Based on this act, an employer is obligated to continue paying his or her employee a percentage of his or her salary, for the first 104 weeks of sickness

 - Work and Income According to Labor Capacity Act (WIA): This act was created for those who have been disabled and out of work for more than 104 weeks.
 It is intended to investigate and calculate an employee’s ‘ability’ to work.
 The benefit they receive will depend on whether they are deemed to be fully, partially, permanently or temporarily disabled, according to the enquiry carried out under this act

 - Disability Insurance Act (WAO): Under this act, employees who are below the pensionable age are entitled to a benefit.
 They can receive it if they are still at least 15% unfit for work after 52 weeks of being disabled.
 The amount of the benefit depends on the degree of disability, the last-earned wage and the age of the employee

-- Unemployment Insurance Act (WW): Having this insurance protects you against the financial consequences of unemployment.
+- Unemployment Insurance Act (WW): Having the insurance this act offers, protects residents of NL against the financial consequences of unemployment

 Exemption from Dutch Social Security

 Under certain circumstances, expats who reside in the Netherlands will not be subject to a Dutch social security system.
 You are usually not subject to legislation if you: